Org Export Reference Documentation

 Non-nil when the link provided should be considered as an inline image.
 Note that it always return nil when the link has a description.

-It accepts an optional set of rules in order to tweak the definition of an inline image, which is, by default, any link targetting a local file whose extension is either “png”, “jpeg”, “jpg”, “gif”, “tiff”, “tif”, “xbm”, “xpm”, “pbm”, “pgm” or “ppm”.
+It accepts an optional set of rules in order to tweak the definition of an inline image, which is, by default, any link targeting a local file whose extension is either “png”, “jpeg”, “jpg”, “gif”, “tiff”, “tif”, “xbm”, “xpm”, “pbm”, “pgm” or “ppm”.

 A set of rules consists in an alist whose key is a type of link, as